harterrt/harterrt/content/mozilla/opportunity_sizing.md

 I _am_ wrong.
 It doesn't matter.

 First, this analysis should *not* be the entirety of our decision making process.
-It's a tool to break through some common biases when choosing project work.
+It's a tool to break through some common biases when choosing work.

 Second, these analysis can (and should) grow with our commitment to the project.

-When we're early in the product lifecycle, we can make very rough estimates.
+When we're early in the product life-cycle, we can make very rough estimates.
 As the project matures and we learn more, these analyses should mature as well.
 When we're deciding whether to commit 20 engineers for 6 months,